zhangyhuifd/website/content/publication/momdadbank/index.md

 +++
-title = "Household Stock Market Participation and Exit in the US: The Role of Homeownership"
+title = "The Bank of Mom and Dad, Homeownership and Mortgage Requirements"

 # Date first published.
 date = "2019-05-15"